C3-UC3M/c3-web/docs/user_docs/docker2apptainer.md

 %runscript
     echo "Hello from my container"
 ```
-- _You must use it when you want to define the default container behaviour._
+- _You must use it when you want to define the default container behavior._

 2. **apptainer exec**